 - Facebook advertising.
 Facebook's ad plaftorm is a powerful tool.
 Digital advertising can easily be tracked, so you'll know if your efforts are working and Facebook ads can be powerful when targeted correctly and created with engaging graphics and copy.

-- Google AdWords.
+- Google Ads.
 This is another measurable and flexible form of advertising that's highly relevant.
-Google AdWords produce the most relevant search results and ads possible.
+Google Ads produce the most relevant search results and ads possible.

 - Your website.
 Having a company website is more important than ever.
 Customers Google businesses and expect to learn about them on the web.